 Internal: Institutional Factors

 a.
-Risks and concerns communicated by management in response to the annual stakeholder survey.
+Risks and concerns communicated by management in response to the annual stakeholder survey and meetings.

 Internal: Audit Department Factors

-d.
-Risks that were discovered while conducting audits but not included in the review because they were outside the audit scope.
+c.
+Risks that were discovered while conducting audits but not included in the review due to the audit scope.

-f.
-Functions and processes of which the university benefits from routine review, such as cash receipts and procurement card usage.
+e.
+Functions and processes for which the university benefits from routine review, such as banking, cash receipts and procurement card usage.

+g.
+Auditor knowledge of risks based on maintaining relationships with professional organizations and peers and training on various audit topics and risks.

 h.
-Auditor knowledge of risks based on maintaining relationships with professional organizations and peers and attending audit topic seminars.

-i.
-Current trends that have an expected impact on higher education organizations (i.e.: opportunities for cost reduction/saving, areas of concern with recent Office of Inspector General audits at other higher education institutions, information from NACUBO, ACUA, AICPA, IIA, ISACA, ACFE and other professional organizations).
+Current trends that have an expected impact on higher education organizations (i.e.: opportunities for cost reduction/saving, risk mitigation, areas of concern with recent Office of Inspector General audits at other higher education institutions, information from NACUBO, ACUA, AICPA, IIA, ISACA, ACFE and other professional organizations).

 i.
 Concerns communicated by annual financial auditors, federal agency auditors, and legislative auditors during the course of external audit activities.